MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-walkthroughs/background-transfer-walkthrough.md

 ---
-title: "Walkthrough - Using Background Transfer Service and NSURLSession"
+title: "Background Transfer and NSURLSession in Xamarin.iOS"
-description: "In this walkthrough, we use the Background Transfer Service and NSURLSession API to kick off downloading a large image that continues to download when the app is in the background." ms.prod: xamarin ms.assetid: 6960E025-3D5C-457A-B893-25B734F8626D ms.technology: xamarin-ios
+description: "This document provides a walkthrough that demonstrates how to use background transfer and NSUrlSession to kick off the download of a large image, and continue that download when the app is placed in the background." ms.prod: xamarin ms.assetid: 6960E025-3D5C-457A-B893-25B734F8626D ms.technology: xamarin-ios